-- (a) Afternoon shift means any shift, the ordinary hours of which finish after 6.00 pm and at or before midnight. - (b) Night shift means any shift, the ordinary hours of which finish after midnight and at or before 8.00 am. - (c) Permanent night shift employee is an employee who: - (i) works night shift only; or - (ii) stays on night shift for a longer period than 4 consecutive weeks; or

-- (iii) works on a roster that does not give at least one-third of the employee's working time off night shift in each roster cycle. - (d) Rotating night shift employee is an employee other than a permanent night shift employee who works night shift.
+- (a) Afternoon shift means any shift, the ordinary hours of which finish after 6.00 pm and at or before midnight. - (b) Night shift means any shift, the ordinary hours of which finish after midnight and at or before 8.00 am. - (c) Permanent night shift employee is an employee who: - (i) works night shift only; or - (ii) stays on night shift for a longer period than four consecutive weeks; or - (iii) works on a roster that does not give at least one-third of the employee's working time off night shift in each roster cycle.